A story about creating a CLI tool to edit AWS security groups using Golang

 add

-When executing the add command, a configuration file written in yaml is required.
+When executing the add command, a configuration file written in YAML is required.

 rules: - groupid: sg-XXXXXXXX fromport: 80 toport: 80 ipprotocol: tcp ipranges: - 0.0.0.0/0 - groupid: sg-XXXXXXXX fromport: 443 toport: 443 ipprotocol: tcp ipranges: - 0.0.0.0/0

-multiple entries can be entered in this field.
+multiple entries can be specified.

 Let's try it out.

-$ goacl add --region us-west-1 --profile default --config config.yaml $ goacl list --region us-west-1 --profile default +------------- +------------+----------+----------------+--------- -----+ | GROUPID | GROUPNAME | FROMPORT | CIDRIP/GROUPID | VPCID | +-------------+------------+---- ------+----------------+--------------+ | sg-XXXXXXXX | default | 80 | 0.0.
-0.0/0 | vpc-XXXXXXXX | + + +----------+----------------+ + | | | -1 | sg-XXXXXXXX | | + + +---------+----------------+ + | | | 443 | 0.0.0.0/0 | | +---- ---------+-----------+----------+----------------+ --------------+
+$ goacl add --region us-west-1 --profile default --config config.yaml $ goacl list --region us-west-1 --profile default +-------------+------------+----------+----------------+--------------+ | GROUPID | GROUPNAME | FROMPORT | CIDRIP/GROUPID | VPCID | +-------------+-----------+----------+----------------+--------------+ | sg-XXXXXXXX | default | 80 | 0.0.0.0/0 | vpc-XXXXXXXX | + + +----------+----------------+ + | | | -1 | sg-XXXXXXXX | | + + +----------+----------------+ + | | | 443 | 0.0.0.0/0 |

 You can specify a configuration file with the "--config" option.